Ultimate Guide To WordPress RSS

 Learn about the benefits of using RSS and how to access, format and use WordPress RSS feeds to import and syndicate your content …

-To create and publish this type of information, however, is very time-consuming.
-You have to filter through, research, and organize a lot of data, check your facts, write and edit content (or hire someone to do this for you), and then ensure that this information is continually up-to-date.
+To create and publish this type of information, however, requires a lot of work and resources.
+You have to sort through, gather, and organize a ton of data, check your sources for accuracy, write and edit content (or hire someone to do this for you), and then continually ensure that this information is kept up-to-date.
 As you can imagine, this is not only a huge amount of work but most of the information you are dealing with is beyond your control.

-Fortunately, there is a simpler way to keep your site readers up-to-date with your information.
+Thankfully, there is a simpler way to continually provide your readers with up-to-date information.

 It’s called RSS

-RSS is the simplest way to provide your site visitors with up-to-date information
+RSS is the simplest way to provide your readers with the latest information

-(RSS - One of the simplest ways to provide your users with up-to-date information)
+(RSS is the easiest way to provide your site visitors with up-to-date information)

 The Ultimate Guide To WordPress RSS

-• RSS, which, according to some is an acronym for Rich Site Summary, is more commonly known as Really Simple Syndication.
-It can also be called a “feed” or “newsfeed”.
+• RSS stands for Rich Site Summary, or, as is more commonly known, Really Simple Syndication.
+It it is also called a “feed” or “newsfeed”.

-• Once a user subscribes to a website’s feed, they no longer have to physically visit and check the source website for updated content.
-Instead, their browser will constantly monitor the content and automatically keep subscribers up-to-date.
+• Once a user subscribes to an RSS feed, they no longer have to physically visit and check the website for content updates.
+Instead, their web browser will continually monitor the feed and automatically keep subscribers up-to-date.

-• Feeds are typically used to publish information that is frequently updated, such as new blog entries, news headlines, videos, etc., to which other users can choose to subscribe.
+• Feeds are often used to publish frequently updated information, such as blog entries, news, videos, etc., to which users can choose to subscribe.

-• You can read an RSS feed with programs called RSS feed readers, or feed aggregators.
-Feed readers can be used to find new content published on websites and distribute this content online.
+• You can read RSS feeds with web-based, desktop-based, and even mobile-based programs called feed readers, or feed aggregators.
+Aggregators are used to find new content published on websites and syndicate this content (and updates made to the content) to other online properties.

-• There are different feed formats and these can be read by different aggregators.
-Some of these include RSS feeds, Atom feeds and RDF (RDF = Resource Description Framework) feeds.
-All of these formats, however, use a standard XML file format to ensure compatibility with different machines, feedreaders, and programs.
+• There are different kinds of feeds, read by different feed readers.
+Some of these include RSS feeds, Atom Publishing Protocol) feeds and RDF feeds.
+All of these formats, however, use a standard XML file format to ensure compatibility with different devices and programs.

-• Many sites and software applications also let you combine multiple RSS feeds to display news and updates sourced from multiple sites.
+• Many sites and software applications also let you combine different RSS feeds to display news and updates from many different sources.

-This guide explains how to find your WordPress RSS feed, how to use your WordPress RSS feed to get your content syndicated online, and how to add content from other websites and blogs to your site via their RSS feed.
+In this detailed guide, we show you where to find your WordPress RSS feed, how to syndicate your content online using feeds, and how to add content from other websites and blogs to your site via their RSS feed.

 RSS (Really Simple Syndication) Feeds